too-much-todotxt/spec/The-Todo.txt-Format.md

 <code>x 2011-03-02 2011-03-01 Review Tim's pull request +TodoTxtTouch @github</code>

+If you've prepended the creation date to your task, on completion it will appear directly after the completion date.
+This is so your completed tasks sort by date sensibly using standard tools.
+Often, priority is discarded on task completion - but to preserve it, use the key:value format (for example, prio:A) to preserve it.

 With the completed date (required), if you've used the prepended date (optional), you can calculate how many days it took to complete a task.

 h2.
 Add-on File Format Definitions